 3.1 Records should have defined cut-off points to determine when files will be closed and new ones opened (normally based on academic years), and will facilitate their subsequent retrieval, retention and disposal.

-3.2 York St John University maintains a Record Retention Schedule [INSERT HYPERLINK] which sets out the period of time that records should be retained for, according to the particular activities that they serve.
-This schedule specifies whether records should subsequently be destroyed, appraised, or retained permanently.
+3.2 Each University department is responsible for managing the retention periods and schedules of its records.
+Retention schedules set out the period of time that records should be retained for, according to the particular activities that they serve.
+These schedules specify whether records should subsequently be destroyed, appraised, or retained permanently.
+The University’s new Data Retention and Erasure Policy will be published and made accessible from this webpage in September 2022.

 3.3 Records which are not to be retained permanently should be destroyed in accordance with the periods specified in the Record Retention Schedule.